-Upgrading to high-efficiency lighting fixtures (LED, etc.) and air conditioning; installation of motion sensors in lighting fixtures, etc.
+Upgrading to boilers, high-efficiency lighting fixtures (LED, etc.) and air conditioning, etc.

 At Tokio Marine & Nichido, the company’s Nagoya Tokio Marine & Nichido Building, which was completed in 2013, gives high consideration to the environment with features that include double-glazed window glass and LED lighting throughout the entire building.
-This building has earned the S-rank, the highest rank under Comprehensive Assessment System for Building Environmental Efficiency (CASBEE) Nagoya, a building environmental performance evaluation system operated by the city of Nagoya.
+This building has earned the S-rank, the highest rank under Comprehensive Assessment System for Building Environmental Efficiency (CASBEE) Nagoya, a building environmental performance evaluation system operated by Nagoya City.

 This building has secured the top-tier Platinum ranking under the DBJ Green Building Certification System operated jointly by the Development Bank of Japan and Japan Real Estate Institute.
-Furthermore, in January 2015 it was certified as an excellent Eco-Oriented Business by the City of Nagoya due to voluntary and proactive efforts to be kind to the environment in its business activities.
-It also won the 22nd Aichi Machinami Architecture Award in recognition of its contribution to the formation of a pleasant local environment, and in December 2015 it won Outstanding Performance Award for Eco-Oriented Businesses certified by the City of Nagoya.
+Furthermore, in January 2015 it was certified as an excellent Eco-Oriented Business by Nagoya City due to voluntary and proactive efforts to be kind to the environment in its business activities.
+It also won the 22nd Aichi Machinami Architecture Award in recognition of its contribution to the formation of a pleasant local environment, and in December 2015 it won Outstanding Performance Award for Eco-Oriented Businesses certified by Nagoya City.